 It is one thing to write to Father Christmas with your Christmas list, it is another thing altogether to tell him in person.
 So if you can get a grown-up to take you to see him at a store or shopping mall near you, you are one step closer to making sure you receive the presents you want.
-Say hello from me, by the way.
+Wonder if we will have to social distance this year?
+No sitting on Santa’s lap in that case.
+Say hello from me if you can see him, by the way.

 Take Unwanted Toys to a Charity Shop

 To make room for the new toys you have asked for, maybe you need to create a bit of space at home.
 If you have some toys or games that never get played with, it is a real shame.
 There is someone out there who will give them a happy home.
 Toys just want to be played with.
-Arrange with the kind grown-ups in your life to take you to a charity shop to donate your unwanted toys.
+Arrange with the kind grown-ups in your life to take you to a charity shop to donate your unwanted toys, when it is safe to do so.
 Not the broken ones, though.